moritzshore/miljotools/README.md

 1. A path to a geo-referenced [shapefile](https://doc.arcgis.com/en/arcgis-online/reference/shapefiles.htm) (single polygon) of the desired area

-2. A directory where you would like to save the data.
+2. A directory where you would like to save the data (default: working directory)

 3. A starting date and time